ros2/ros2_documentation/source/Tutorials/Deploying-ROS-2-on-IBM-Cloud.rst

 Next, it is important to log-in to your registry to run the docker image.
-Again, if you face a *permission denied* error, perform the command with sudo previliges.
+Again, if you face a *permission denied* error, perform the command with sudo privileges.
 Afterwards, run your docker file as shown below.

 .. code-block:: bash